Saturday, March 2, 2013

 Well, I can definitely say that my moon is really big and is the main focus.
 It's kinda light on the dark and creepy.

-I started out with a template (see below) - hmm, the moon is boring, stars are way to big and owl is too small.
+I started out with a template - hmm, the moon is boring, stars are way to big and owl is too small.
 So, I used an embossing folder on the moon and highlighted the embossed bits with Pearlescent Yellow Brilliance, just to give it some dimension and then did a little dtp on the edge of the black card as well.

 Next, I ran some brown paper through my Big Shot with a wood grain impression plate and highlighted the entire thing with distress ink.
 My adorable little punched owl stayed the same but I stamped him with some scratches and gave him some red eyes and ended up mounting both the tree and owl with foam tape.
 The cemetery punch and broken fence at the bottom along with the tiny little silver stars rounded out my scene.
 Ta-dah!